 Religion & Beliefs

 - Islam is practised by all Saudis and governs their personal, political, economic and legal lives.

-- Friday is the Muslim holy day; Businesses don’t operate on Friday.
+- Friday is the Muslim holy day; so the working week is Sunday-Thursday.

-- During the holy month of Ramadan all Muslims fast from dawn to dusk, Expatriates must not eat, drink, or smoke in public during this period.
+- During Ramadan all Muslims fast from dawn to dusk.
+Expatriates must not eat, drink, or smoke in public during this period.

 - There are five sets of prayers each day and all businesses are generally closed for 15 to 30 minutes during prayer time.